kevcodez/kevcodez-blog/docs/posts/2019-08-10-fluent-bit-docker-logging-driver-elasticsearch/README.md

 ## Send logs to Elasticsearch

-To forward the Logs to Elasticsearch, we simply have to change the output plugin.
+To forward the logs to Elasticsearch, we simply have to change the output plugin.
 Fluent Bit comes with an [Elasticsearch Output Plugin](https://docs.fluentbit.io/manual/output/elasticsearch) built-in.

 ```apacheconf